Changwon Gyeongsangnam-do, South Korea Travel Guide

 Seek out shops specializing in traditional Korean crafts like ceramics, lacquerware, or intricate textiles.

 Bargaining is generally not common in current large retail stores or regular shops.
-It may be that be possible in certain traditional markets for specific items, but approach politely and with a smile.
+It could be that be possible in certain traditional markets for specific items, but approach politely and with a smile.

-Changwon has several options for evening enjoyment, from lively social hubs to engaging cultural performances.
+Changwon has a number of options for evening enjoyment, from lively social hubs to engaging cultural performances.
 Experience the city after dark.

 Noraebang (karaoke rooms) are a beloved Korean pastime.
 Rent a private room with friends or family for hours of singing fun.